 Read time 5 minutes

-Exchange Server 2010 has seen its end of support on October 13, 2020, and the businesses are migrating to newer versions quickly.
+Exchange Server 2010 has seen its end of its support on October 13, 2020, and businesses are migrating to newer versions quickly.
 If you migrate mailboxes from Exchange 2010 to Exchange 2016, then it will be advantageous for the business too.
-Exchange 2010 has only Exchange Management Console to handle on-premises mailboxes only.
-Exchange 2016 has online Exchange Admin Center that is accessible on any web browser.

-The arbitration mailbox is the system mailbox from Exchange Server that saves many organizational data like audit logs, unified messing data (greetings, dial plans, and menus), and helpful metadata that helps in eDiscovery searches.
+The arbitration mailbox is the system mailbox from Exchange Server that saves many organizational data like audit logs, unified messaging data (greetings, dial plans, and menus), and helpful metadata that helps in eDiscovery searches.

-By default, the name of the arbitration mailbox is SystemMailbox{e0dc1c29-89c3-4034-b678-e6c29d823ed9}.
-The display name is Microsoft Exchange.
-After preparing the Exchange Server 2016 environment, you need to move the system mailbox (arbitration mailbox) to it.
-But, start the migration only after you have completed the installation and verification of the latest Exchange Server.
-Here are some scenarios which you will face if you do not move the system mailbox.
+• After preparing the Exchange Server 2016 environment, you need to move the system mailbox (arbitration mailbox) to it.
+But start the migration only after you have completed the installation and verification of the latest Exchange Server.

-The system mailboxes remain hidden you cannot see them in the list of user mailboxes.
+• The system mailboxes remain hidden; you cannot see them in the list of user mailboxes.
 But you can run a cmdlet and check its details.

-Get-Mailbox -Arbitration | ft name, alias, servername
+Get-Mailbox -Arbitration | ft name, alias, servername system mailboxes remain hidden

 The importance of the system mailbox makes it an integral part of the upgrading process for Exchange Server, and you can migrate it using EAC or Exchange Management Shell.

-Login to Exchange Admin Center and follow the upcoming steps:
+Here is how to move arbitration mailboxes to Exchange 2016.
+Just login to Exchange Admin Center and follow the upcoming steps:

-1. Follow Recipients>>Migration>New (+).
+1. Go to Recipients>>Migration>New (+).

 2. Click ‘Move to a different database.’
 It will open the ‘New local mailbox move’ page.